i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/README.md

      └────────────┘ └────────────┘ └──────────────┘
 ```

-Audogombleed.sh is a single-file shell script (~3200 lines) that serves
+Derakht.sh is a single-file shell script (~3200 lines) that serves
 two completely different roles depending on how it is invoked:

 ```